elastic/apm-agent-python/README.rst

 This is the official Python module for Elastic APM.

 It provides full out-of-the-box support for many of the popular frameworks, including Django, and Flask.
-Elastic APM also includes drop-in support for any WSGI-compatible web application.
+Elastic APM is also easy to adapt for most WSGI-compatible web applications via `custom integrations`_.

 Your application doesn't live on the web?
 No problem!
 Elastic APM is easy to use in any Python application.